Shani Warren: Man guilty of murder in 1987 Taplow Lake case

 Days after being released in connection with the attack, Robertson raped a 14-year-old girl in Farnham Royal.
 He pleaded guilty to the rape in October 1981.

+When Ms Warren's body was pulled from the water, it was seen that she was also gagged with a piece of cloth and her ankles bound by a tow rope.

+It had been established Ms Warren had most likely died the day before, on Good Friday, the court heard.

-In 1987, less than two months after killing Ms Warren, Robertson raped a 17-year-old girl who was walking home after missing the last train, just a few miles from Taplow Lake.
+Less than two months after killing Ms Warren, Robertson raped a 17-year-old girl who was walking home after missing the last train, just a few miles from Taplow Lake.

 He is currently in prison for the attack after being convicted in 2010.